 You may have seen this story already.
 But have you seen the Elios 2 in action?

 Underground mines present a unique set of challenges.
 Before now, they were almost impossible to map with drones.
-Nicolas will discuss the challenges - and success of the project.
+Nicolas discussed the challenges - and success of the project.

 From a derelict quarry to a public park